1101947/.dotfiles/README.md

 I was interested in conception of placing personal settings on github known from https://github.com/erikdubois.
 I took his scripts as a base.
 I'm trying to switch to linux for 10 years and this time I'm going to start seriously.
 Feel free to use if you find here something helpful.

-## About scripts
+### About scripts

-Scripts are written to use on fresh Arch Linux installation.
+Scripts in root directory are written to use on fresh Arch Linux installation.
 My way - is testing new things on a virtual machine. *Please, read script's content before start it.*

 - 100-install-config-git.sh script by default only configures git with my credentials.
 Change them to your's before starting script.
 If you need to install git first, uncomment appropriate command.
 In future plans I want to make it asking for credentials during setup.